 The Blacklick Creek watershed encompasses 420 square miles in Indiana and Cambria counties of southwestern Pennsylvania.
-In addition to the main stem of Blacklick Creek, the major sub-basins include South Branch Blacklick Creek, North Branch Blacklick Creek, Twolick Creek, and Yellow Creek, which is a sub-basin of Twolick.
+In addition to the main stem of Blacklick Creek, the major sub-basins include South Branch Blacklick Creek, North Branch Blacklick Creek, Two Lick Creek, and Yellow Creek, which is a sub-basin of Two Lick.
 Blacklick Creek drains to the Conemaugh River, entering the river in the pool of the Conemaugh River Lake, a flood control and electric power generating project operated by the US Army Corps of Engineers.
-Blacklick Creek provides thirty percent of the flow of the entire Conemaugh River basin, thus having a significant influence on the quality of the Conemaugh as well as on the Kiskiminetas River further downstream.
+Blacklick Creek provides thirty percent of the flow of the entire Conemaugh River basin, thus having a significant influence on the quality of the lower Conemaugh as well as on the Kiskiminetas River further downstream.
 Some upper stream segments of the Blacklick basin are of excellent quality, serving as potable water supply sources and recreational destinations.
 Other segments, mostly in the middle of the basin, have been rapidly improving in quality and now support fish and other aquatic life after being devoid of life for decades.
-The lower sections of Yellow Creek, Twolick Creek, and the main stem remain substantially degraded by abandoned mine drainage and siltation and provide significant opportunities for water quality improvement projects.
+The lower sections of Yellow Creek, Two Lick Creek, and the main stem remain substantially degraded by abandoned mine drainage and siltation and provide significant opportunities for water quality improvement projects.

-The Association has the following objectives to:
+The Association’s objectives are to:

 - Conduct scientific investigations to document watershed conditions.